atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 * The values of the analogy criteria
 * The target dates (lead times)
 * The number of analogs for the different lead times
-* Some reference values (e.g. precipitation for different return periods)
+* Some reference values (e.g., precipitation for different return periods)
 * Some station metadata (id, name, coordinates, height)

 There is one file per variant of the analog method containing data for all stations of the database.

-A **synthetic xml file** can also be generated (optional) to ease the integration of synthetic data on a web platform for example.
+A **synthetic xml file** can also be generated (optional) to ease the integration of synthetic data on a web platform, for example.

-The files are saved in a date based directory structure (for example 2019/04/23).
-The Viewer follows the same rules to automatically look for new forecasts.
-To ease the distribution of the forecasts, the output directory can be synchronized by means of a file sharing client (for example `ownCloud <https://owncloud.org/>`_ or Dropbox).
+The files are saved in a date-based directory structure (for example, 2019/04/23).
+The Viewer follows the same rules to look for new forecasts automatically.
+The output directory can be synchronized by means of a file-sharing client to distribute the forecasts (for example, `ownCloud <https://owncloud.org/>`_ or Dropbox).

 Graphical user interface
 ------------------------